alexandergall/bf-sde-nixpkgs/README.md

-Problem statement: given the source code of a P4 program, compile it for a specific version of the SDE and create a package that runs it on a Tofino ASIC by executing a single command.
+Problem statement: given the source code of a P4 program, compile it for a specific version of the SDE and create a package that runs it on a Tofino ASIC on a specific platform or the Tofino model by executing a single command.

 The good news is that all of the real work to accomplish this is already part of the SDE package.
 The [`buildP4Program` support